Adrián Colunga: Coaching career

 On 6 August 2020, shortly after obtaining his coaching licence, Colunga returned to Mallorca as manager of the Juvenil B team.
 The following 25 July, he was appointed at feeder club CD San Francisco in the División de Honor.

 Colunga took over Real Murcia CF's Juvenil A squad on 30 September 2023.
 In February 2024, he left to join Xisco Muñoz's staff at FC DAC 1904 Dunajská Streda of the Slovak First Football League.

 On 14 July 2025, Colunga returned to Murcia, now taking charge of their reserves in the Tercera Federación.
-On 28 October, he was named caretaker of the main squad after Joseba Etxeberria's dismissal.
+On 28 October, he was named caretaker of the main squad after Joseba Etxeberria's dismissal, being appointed on a permanent basis on 20 November.

+On 23 February 2026, after a run of six games without a win placed the team just above the relegation zone, the last being a 2–1 home loss against FC Cartagena in a regional derby, Colunga was sacked.
+On 7 June, he became head coach of fellow Primera Federación side Algeciras CF.